HTHNLNDN/food-service/README.md

 # food-service

-A small, single-tenant agentic app that builds a weekday (Mon–Fri) lunch + dinner plan for two people, grounded in current Danish grocery offers, with **deterministic** macros and a **provider-agnostic** recipe agent.
+A small, single-tenant agentic app that builds a weekday (Mon–Fri) dinner plan for n-amount of people, grounded in current Danish grocery offers, with **deterministic** macros and a **provider-agnostic** recipe agent.
 Local-first — runs on your machine, no cloud, no accounts.

 > Built for me and my wife; shared under a noncommercial license so anyone can clone and